Advertiser Disclosure

 Business Term Loan

 A business term loan is an installment loan product paid out in a lump sum.
 You’ll repay what you borrow in equal monthly payments if the loan is fixed.
-But the monthly payment amount may fluctuate if you get a variable rate loan.
+However, the monthly payment amount may fluctuate if you get a variable-rate loan.
 Variable-rate loans change based on interest rates.
 It’s not a good idea to have variable-rate loans when interest rates are rising, but the opposite is also true during economic cycles with decreasing interest rates.
-You can find a $25,000 – $2 million business term loan from ROK Financial that features an interest rate as low as 6%.

 SBA Loans